 If you haven’t already completed your admissions interview, that will be your next step.
 An admissions representative will reach out to schedule an interview at a convenient time for you.

-You will also receive an email that give you access to our Launch Portal, where you’ll be able to submit any needed documentation and complete the final steps for enrollment.
+You will also receive an email that gives you access to our Full Sail One platform, where you’ll be able to submit documentation and complete the final steps for enrollment.

-Throughout this process, your online enrollment guide can be reached at 800.226.7625 if you have any questions or run into any issues.
+Throughout this process, if you have any questions or run into any issues, your enrollment guide can be reached at 800.226.7625.

 Applicants to online-only degree programs will be required to complete an orientation module that presents information on operating the learning management system, best practices for online learning, troubleshooting issues, and technical support.
 The orientation will end with an assessment to confirm that the applicant has received sufficient instruction.